 Acupuncture, an ancient Chinese therapy for alleviating pain and treating various physical and mental health conditions, involves pricking the skin with needles.
-While studies on the effectiveness of acupuncture for FM symptoms are somewhat mixed, you may wish to try this treatment.
+While studies on the effectiveness of acupuncture for fibromyalgia symptoms are somewhat mixed, you may wish to try this treatment.
 It is important to find a certified practitioner.

 Living well with fibromyalgia

 There is a lot you can do to take control and actively manage your arthritis.
 Below we have listed a few resources to help you learn more about actively managing your arthritis to live better.